-Pink Charm Mountain Laurel is a dense multi-stemmed evergreen shrub with a more or less rounded form.
+Mountain Laurel is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

-Pink Charm Mountain Laurel is recommended for the following landscape applications;
+Mountain Laurel is recommended for the following landscape applications;